 Dr. Estela Rivas Nieto

-Professor of Financial and Tax Law at the URV and Subdirector of the URV Housing Chair (since 1997) She is the author of the book Atypical Taxes (Marcial Pons, 2006), coauthor of several books such as Comments to avoid double taxation in the agreement To avoid double taxation in Mexico, and in Ecuador (Marcial Pons, 2004 and 2006 respectively), has published 22 chapters of books and has more than 27 scientific articles published in Spain, France, Brazil, Argentina and Venezuela.
-He has participated in the organization of 30 national and international congresses.
-He has given more than 40 lectures in Spain, France and in several Latin American countries.
-He has participated in more than 17 research projects: R & D "Trust and trust in the international context of Latin America and Spain", "Teacy Law and Housing Policy in Multi-level Europe", European Union; "International Tax Law", and currently in the R & D project "Reforming housing holdings: tax proposal for comprehensive management of housing owned and leased".
+Associate Professor of Financial and Tax Law at the URV (since 1997).
+She is the author of the book “Atypical Taxes” (Marcial Pons, 2006), and coauthor of several books such as “Comments to avoid double taxation in the agreement to avoid double taxation in Mexico, and in Ecuador” (Marcial Pons, 2004 and 2006 respectively).
+She has published 27 chapters of books and has more than 28 scientific articles published in Spain, France, Brazil, Argentina and Venezuela.
+He has participated in the organization of more than 50 national and international conferences, seminars, workshops, webinars.
+She has delivered more than 45 speeches in Spain, France and in several Latin American countries.
+She has participated in more than 21 research projects: “Trust and trust in the international context of Latin America and Spain”( I+D), “Tenancy Law and Housing Policy in Multi-level Europe” (UE); “International Tax Law” (AGAUR), “Reforming housing holdings: tax proposal for comprehensive management of housing owned and leased” (I+D); “Financial, tax and commercial aspects of the collaborative economy; and she co-leads the project” (I+D)”; R2B Design and marketing of a “Good management of social housing Certificate”(CVS) (FURV).
+And it is currently the second IP of “Mobility, urban housing and rural housing in the digital era post covid-19: taxes, customs and financial situation” and the main IP of the project with the Tarragona Provincial Council “Taxation of housing in the local world”.
 She has been Secretary, Deputy Dean and Head of the Internal System of Quality Assurance of the Faculty of Legal Sciences of the URV.
-His fields of research are international taxation, conventions to avoid double taxation, trust, constitutional tax principles and real estate taxation.
+URV Social Council Award for teaching quality 2022.
+Her fields of research are international taxation, conventions to avoid double taxation, trust, constitutional tax principles, real estate taxation and collaborative economy.

 Dr. Milenka Villca Pozo